 What Selling As Is Does Not Mean?

 Selling as is does not mean you simply list your house, sell it, and walk away with a profit.
 As a seller, you need to be transparent about the property’s condition.
 You must disclose every material fact that affects the value of the property in the Georgia seller’s disclosure.

-Can I Sell My House As Is in Georgia?
+Can You Sell a Home As Is in Georgia?

 Yes, you can sell your house in Georgia as is.
 And it’s easier than you think.